ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/code-to-cloud/code-to-cloud-samples.md

 ### Generating the Artifacts

-Execute the `ballerina build -a` command to build the Ballerina package and you view the output below.
+Execute the `ballerina build` command to build the Ballerina package and you view the output below.

 ```bash
 Compiling source